Grouping Levels

 -

-In M-Files Desktop, complete one of these steps:
+In the classic M-Files Desktop, do one of these steps:

 - To define a new view, click the Create button and select View.
 For more instructions, see Creating a View.